-After multiple years of delay, the Drug Enforcement Agency (DEA) has released a rule proposal that would finally see the agency license additional growers of research-grade cannabis.
+After multiple years of delay, the Drug Enforcement Administration (DEA) has released a rule proposal that would finally see the agency license additional growers of research-grade cannabis.
 For over 50 years, the University of Mississippi has been the sole institution with federal approval to grow cannabis plants.

 Under DEA’s latest rule proposal, which was first reported by Marijuana Moment, the agency would maintain ownership over all research-grade cannabis — this is a departure from how the program worked previously, wherein the University of Mississippi did not have to forfeit ownership of its cannabis crops to the federal agency.

 The proposed rule aims to create “additional registered growers and a larger, more diverse variety” of research-grade cannabis.